oliphanc/ME595r/README.md

 #### HW4
 The same problem solved in HW3 is looked at again, but now the PINN is used to solve a PDE inverse problem.
 The given data is used to determine the coefficients $\lambda_1$ and $\lambda_2$ for the Burgers' Equation.

+#### HW5
+A basic implementation of a neural ODE to try and predict weather data